 One might have a unique perspective on what genuine leadership is or what authentic leaders ought to be or the behaviors they’re supposed to possess.
 But, in essence, authentic leadership is exemplified by leaders who are capable of influencing and inspiring their followers with their sincerity and moral perspective that are facilitated by increased self-awareness, fairness in information processing, and relational transparency.

 Elements in Building Authentic Leadership

 Authentic leadership starts from within.
-By taking a good, hard look at yourself, can help you identify your existing strengths and limitations as an individual and as a leader.
+Taking a good, hard look at yourself, can help you identify your existing strengths and limitations as an individual and as a leader.

-Knowing where your leadership powers lay and your current limitations are can helps you assess what needs working on to help you achieve your aspirations.
+Knowing where your leadership powers lay and your current limitations can help you assess what needs working on to help you achieve your aspirations.
 While assessing your weaknesses helps ground you and while you may accel at some things, you must be aware of where your weaknesses are.

 Self-reflection also allows you to dig deeper and realize your motivations.
 Of all the distractions that you encounter on a daily basis, knowing your motives maintains your focus.
 With proper motivation, you can overcome the hurdles one at a time, as you approach the finish line.

 You may have witnessed mistaken calls by referees when watching rugby.
 How do these make you feel at that time?
 How do you react?

 Building authentic leadership requires fairness in processing all information.
 Being fair in the treatment of processing information – those that can boost your confidence as a leader and those that can challenge your beliefs and judgments will give you a better, more balanced picture.